Course - Introduction to medical image processing and analysis - RAT3002

 Further on evaluation

-Students must submit four mandatory written work requirements that must be approved before they can take the exam.
+Students must submit four mandatory assignments that must be approved before they can take the exam.
+The assignments will primarily involve group work.
+Mandatory activities are generally valid for one calendar year, but the department may grant exceptions upon application and assessment.

 Specific conditions